Sage-Bionetworks-Workflows/nextflow-infra/README.md

    - An AWS Batch compute environment called `<stack_name> (default)` was created using these credentials with a default configuration that should satisfy most use cases.

-   **N.B.** If you need have special needs (_e.g._ more CPUs, on-demand EC2 instances, FSx for Lustre), see [above](#getting-help) for how to contact the administrators, who can create additional compute environments in your workspace.
+   **N.B.** If you need have special needs (_e.g._ higher vCPU limit, GPU-enabled instance types, NVMe storage), see [above](#getting-help) for how to contact the Tower administrators, who can create additional compute environments in your workspace.

-5. Log into Nextflow Tower using the [link](#access-tower) at the top of this README and open your project workspace.
-If you were listed under `S3ReadWriteAccessArns`, then you'll be able to add pipelines to your workspace and launch them on your data.
+8. Log into Nextflow Tower using the [link](#access-tower) at the top of this README and open your project workspace.
+As long as you were listed under `S3ReadWriteAccessArns`, then you'll be able to add pipelines to your workspace and launch them on your data.

-6. Check out the [Getting Started with Nextflow and Tower](https://sagebionetworks.jira.com/wiki/spaces/WF/pages/2191556616/Getting+Started+with+Nextflow+and+Tower) wiki page for additional instructions on how to develop workflows in Nextflow and deploy/launch them in Tower.
+9. Check out the [Getting Started with Nextflow and Tower](https://sagebionetworks.jira.com/wiki/spaces/WF/pages/2191556616/Getting+Started+with+Nextflow+and+Tower) docs for additional instructions on how to launch workflows on Tower.

 ## License

 This repository is licensed under the [Apache License 2.0](LICENSE).

-Copyright 2021 Sage Bionetworks
+Copyright 2022 Sage Bionetworks